plandes/zenpybuild/README.md

 pip install zensols.pybuild
 ```

-Binaries are also available on [pypi].
+Binaries are (not yet) available on [pypi].
+If you want it, please create an
+issue.
+Otherwise, I'll keep this as my own build process for now.

+## Usage

+See the [zotsite setup.py] file for an example of how to use it as in setup
+tools.

 ## Changelog